Upon separation or divorce, one of the main concerns for parents is who will be the children’s primary carer?

 Accordingly, although you may no longer be in a marriage or long term relationship, it is important to consider that you will always be a parent to your children.

-Rachel Anderson is a Trainee Solicitor in Family Law.
+Lynne Sturrock is an Associate in our specialist Family Law team.
 For more information on agreeing child care arrangements duing a separation or divorce please contact a member of the Family team